armory/docs/content/en/docs/armory-admin/artifacts-docker-connect.md

 aliases:
   - /spinnaker_install_admin_guides/docker/
   - /docs/spinnaker-install-admin-guides/docker/
+description: >
+  Walkthrough of how to configure Spinnaker to access a Docker registry.
 ---

-## Overview
+## Overview of connecting Spinnaker to Docker registries

-This is a quick walkthrough of how to configure your Spinnaker to access a Docker registry.
-Many of the commands below have additional options that may be useful (or possibly required).
+Many of the commands below have additional options that may be useful, or possibly required.
 If you need more detailed help, take a look at the [Halyard command reference](https://www.spinnaker.io/reference/halyard/commands/#hal-config-provider-docker-registry) if you're using Halyard to deploy Spinnaker.

-## Enable Docker Registries
+## Enable Docker registries in Spinnaker

-If you haven't done this yet (for example, if you've just installed Armory Spinnaker fresh), you'll need to enable Docker registry providers:
+If you've just installed Armory or Open Source Spinnaker<sup>TM</sup>, you need to enable Docker registry providers.

-**Operator**
+{{< tabs name="enableDocker" >}}
+{{% tab name="Operator" %}}

 Add the following snippet to `SpinnakerService` manifest: